 In case you still want to hire a software programmer for your startup outside of your location, but cannot afford relocation, and freelance is not an option due to the risks mentioned above, there is another suitable cooperation model.
 You can hire full-time software developers offshore.

 There are many international agencies that offer such cooperation model, including Daxx.
-If you decide to partner with our agency, we don’t simply find software developers for you, but also take care of all organizational issues, including his/her work space off-site, paperwork (contract, NDA, tax), salary package, and retention.
+If you decide to partner with our offshore software development agency, we don’t simply find software developers for you, but also take care of all organizational issues, including his/her work space off-site, paperwork (contract, NDA, tax), salary package, and retention.